xymb-endcrystalme/LimboPaper/README.md

 ## Benchmark

 On 3900x it took 46 seconds for 1000 stationary bots to join the server.
+No plugins.

-Unfortunately, every subsequent bot join is slower, so 1000 seems to be a limit when it comes to a practical number of bots.
+Unfortunately, joins get slower when the player counts get higher, so 1000 seems to be a **current** limit when it comes to a practical number of bots.

-Afterwards average MSPT is about 1ms and server eats < 1 core.
+Average MSPT is about 1ms and server eats < 1 core with 1000 bots chilling.
-That's with no plugins.

 I personally need more performance, so I'll work on it in the future.
 For a fork slapped in 5 hours I think it's good enough.